search icon

 Please note that you can also register your mark internationally once your company grows to the extent that you are trading overseas.
 If you go the foreign registration route, it’s highly recommended to work with an experienced trademark attorney.

-Do I need to hire an attorney to help me with my trademark registration?
+Do I need to hire a trademark attorney to help me with my trademark registration?

 Since a trademark application is pretty complicated, it’s generally recommended to work with an attorney.
+The trademark application process can be complex, making it beneficial to work with an attorney.
 But it’s not legally required to hire an attorney if you’re domestic to the United States or its territories.

 That said, foreign applicants are required to hire a licensed attorney.
 They’ll represent you at the USPTO.

-To keep your trademark registration active, you must file specific maintenance documents.
+To keep their trademark registration active, trademark owners must file specific maintenance documents.
 Between the 5th and 6th year from the original date of registration, you need to file a “Section 8 maintenance filing” to confirm that the trademark is still in use.
 Then, between the 9th and 10th year after your registration, you must file a Section 9 renewal to extend the trademark’s validity for another 10 years.
 After that, you’ll need to file a renewal every 10 years.

 Filing these renewals helps prove that you are still using the mark in commerce.
 Remember that usage is what gives you “ownership” of the mark in the first place, so it’s important to prove that you’re using it.